elixir-cldr/cldr_calendars/README.md

 day_of_year/3
 ...
 ```

+**CAUTION** Since the runtime creation of new calendars creates a new module and therefore a new atom, this function has the potential to surface an attack vector that could exhaust the atom table and crash the BEAM.
+It is strongly recommended calendars be defined statically where possible.
+Never trust unfiltered user input to create a calendar.

 ### Fiscal Calendars for Territories

 `Cldr Calendars` can create a fiscal year calendar for many territories (countries) based upon data from [the CIA world fact book](https://www.cia.gov/library/publications/the-world-factbook/fields/228.html).
 To create a fiscal year calendar for a territory use the `Cldr.Calendar.FiscalYear/1` function.